-- (c) Financial instruments: - (i) Classification:
+(c) Financial instruments:

+(i) Classification:

 The Company classifies its financial instruments in the following categories: fair value through profit and loss ("FVTPL"), fair value through other comprehensive income (loss) ("FVTOCI"), or at amortized cost.
 The Company determines the classification of financial assets at initial recognition.
 The classification of debt instruments is driven by the Company's business model for managing the financial assets and their contractual cash flow characteristics.
-The Company's investments in marketable securities that are held for trading are classified as FVTPL.
+The Company has held in the past and may hold in the future investments in marketable securities that are held for trading are classified as FVTPL.
 For other equity instruments, the Company can make an irrevocable election to designate the asset as FVTOCI at initial recognition.
 Financial liabilities are measured at amortized cost, unless they are required to be measured at FVTPL (a derivative or financial liability that is held for trading) or the Company has opted to measure them at FVTPL.
 The following table shows the classification:

 Financial assets/liabilities Classification

 Cash and cash equivalents FVTPL

 Restricted cash FVTPL

 Amounts receivable Amortized cost

 Marketable securities FVTPL

-Long-term investment FVTOCI

 Accounts payable Amortized cost